softplus/random/attiny85_keypad/README.md

 Note it recognizes the attiny85 MCU.

-2.c.
+  c.
 Install the ArduinoISP sketch on the Arduino

 See https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP for more information.
 See https://www.gammon.com.au/bootloader for more detailed information.